DianaNerualNetwork/DianaNerualNetwork.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I an now working on Computational Imaging, Computer Vision ,Medical Imaging.If you are seeking any form of academic cooperation, please feel free to email me at b.xiong@siat.ac.cn.
+👨‍🎓 Short Bio

-I graduated from Mechanical and Electrical Engineering  College, Wuhan University of Technology with a bachelor’s degree with the honor of oustanding graduate and Undergraduate extracurricular training for outstanding student in 2023 and from the Department of Computer Science and Technology,SIAT  with a master’s degree, advised by Wenjian Qin.
+I am now a freshman master student in the school of ShenZhen Institue of Advanced Techonolgy under the supervision of (Wenjian Qin)[https://scholar.google.com/citations?user=QulpzUAAAAAJ&hl=en].Prior to this,I graduated from Mechanical and Electrical Engineering  College, Wuhan University of Technology with a bachelor’s degree with the honor of oustanding graduate and Undergraduate extracurricular training for outstanding student in 2023.

 My research interests mainly focus on advanced medical logic computing, aiming to develop computer-aided diagnostic solutions related to digital pathology and microscopic cell holographic three-dimensional reconstruction.
 In particular, I am currently working on the following specific topics:
 - IHC/non-IHC Virtual Stain transfer for digital Pathology